cmb69/realblog_xh/README.md

 Advancednews 1.0.5 by Jan Kanters.
 Many thanks to both for making these popular and useful plugins available under GPL.

-Realblog_XH uses jscalendar developed by [Mihai Bazon](http://www.dynarch.com/).
-Many thanks to the developer for publishing this component under LGPL.

 The plugin icon is designed by [Alessandro Rei](http://www.mentalrey.it/).
 Many thanks for publishing the icon under GPL.